aniray2908/satellite-esg-risk-engine/README.md

 - a statistically validated exposure scoring system
 - a machine-learning compatible feature engineering pipeline
 - an interpretable exposure scoring architecture
+- a scalable exposure scoring framework for mining assets

 The emphasis is on: